BrokenSwing/Comixaire/specifications/usecases/item-crud/README.md

 #### 1.2.2.1 Item Not Found

-If in the **Read a Item**, **Update a Item** or **Delete a Item** sub-flows, an item with the specified id number does not exist, the system displays a "no results" message.
+If in the **Read an Item**, **Update an Item** or **Delete an Item** sub-flows, an item with the specified id number does not exist, the system displays a "no results" message.
 An administrator or an employee can then enter a different id number or cancel the operation, at which point the use case ends.

 ![Search page with a "no results" message](./search-item-no-results-mockups.svg)

 #### 1.2.2.2 Delete Cancelled

-If in the **Delete a Item** sub-flow, an administrator or an employee decides not to delete the item, the delete is cancelled, and the **Basic Flow** is re-started at the beginning.
+If in the **Delete an Item** sub-flow, an administrator or an employee decides not to delete the item, the delete is cancelled, and the **Basic Flow** is re-started at the beginning.

 ## 1.3 Special Requirements